-MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat FR 075 10.01 te As specified, modules names can contain spaces and comments module foo / /.bar; Specify that modules names are formed of a single entity with different rules than other identifiers.
-Consider not forbidding modules names containing C++ keywords between dots - but keep the ability to separate by dots so that modules can be organized logically.
+MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat US 074 10 [module.unit ] te Module names can contain ., but they have no semantic meaning.
+This seems to be a holdover from when they did have semantic meaning in previous designs.
+Keeping them will cause user confusion and may prevent future addition of semantics.
+Disallow . in module-names.
+See P1873r0 for details.
+Rejected There was no consensus to adopt this change.
+FR 075 10.01 te As specified, modules names can contain spaces and comments module foo / /.bar; Specify that modules names are formed of a single entity with different rules than other identifiers.
+Consider not forbidding modules names containing C++ keywords between dots -but keep the ability to separate by dots so that modules can be organized logically.
+Rejected There was no consensus to adopt this change.
 US 076 10.01 [module. unit] te Remove module-name-qualifier .
 It removes our ability to have proper submodules, if we choose to do so at a later date.
 Remove module-name-qualifier.
-US 077 10.01 te Allowing semanticless . in module names closes off the possibility of providing semantics in the future.
-Additionally . is a poor choice of separator in C++, where we currently use :: to represent the semanticless hierarchy used for code organization.
-Disallow . in module names by removing the module- name-qualifier from the module-name grammar.
-Alternatively, replace the . in module-name-qualifier with :: GB 078 10.01 Ed Ensure consistent use of "digits" 'std + digits' being reserved is referenced in 3 places (wrt. modules and namespaces): [namespace.future] 16.5.4.2.3, [diff.cpp14.library] C.4.7, [module.unit] 10.1.
+Rejected There was no consensus to adopt this change.
+US 077 10.01 te Allowing semantic less . in module names closes off the possibility of providing semantics in the future.
+Additionally . is a poor choice of separator in C++, where we currently use :: to represent the semantic less hierarchy used for code organization.
+Disallow . in module names by removing the module-name-qualifier from the module-name grammar.
+Alternatively, replace the . in module-name-qualifier with :: Rejected There was no consensus to adopt this change.
+GB 078 10.01 Ed Ensure consistent use of "digits" 'std + digits' being reserved is referenced in 3 places (wrt. modules and namespaces): [namespace.future] 16.5.4.2.3, [diff.cpp14.library] C.4.7, [module.unit] 10.1.
 In [module] "digits" appears in italics (indicating a definition by [intro.defs], though italic "digits" is also used in [cpp.include] 15.2).
 In [namespace] and [diff] "digits" does not appear in italics.
 Other references in the standard qualify "digits" with a base (e.g. "decimal digits"), or use it in a radix-neutral context (e.g. "number of digits").
-Presumably the intention is that "digit" refers to the grammar in [lex.name] 5.10, e.g. that "stda" is not intended to be a reserved module name or Either of: 1) Remove italic formatting from "digits" in [module.unit] 10.1; or 2) Apply italic formatting to "digits" in [namespace.future] 16.5.4.2.3 and [diff.cpp14.library] C.4.7 and optionally qualify "digits" with "decimal" (or other base as appropriate).
+Presumably the intention is that "digit" refers to the grammar in [lex.name] 5.10, e.g. that "stda" is Either of: 1) Remove italic formatting from "digits" in [module.unit] 10.1; or 2) Apply italic formatting to "digits" in [namespace.future] 16.5.4.2.3 and [diff.cpp14.library] C.4.7 and optionally qualify "digits" with "decimal" (or other base as appropriate).
+Accepted - Editorial